Frequently Asked Questions

 Foul Weather Gear One Sailor's View

 We have known people to use disposable rain suits with satisfactory results.
-On the other hand, in May of 2010 we saw three $10 rain suits (from Big 5) tear to shreds in short order.
+On the other hand, on one trip we saw three $10 rain suits (from Big 5) tear to shreds in short order.
 For short periods of exposure to flying water, light-weight low-cost gear is usually just fine.
 Time is the essential variable: longer periods of exposure to foul weather require better quality gear to stay dry, warm, and safe.

 Thin shells will keep a little water out for a short period of time, less than one hour.
 Heavier shells come in wide ranges of time/dry equations, but as water repellence increases so does the problem of trapping body moisture inside your rain suit.
 Perspiration condenses on the inner surfaces of your outer layer then you have water in your suit.
 In a few hours this can become a serious problem, especially if you are active and perspiring a lot.
 Linings and loose-fitting layers aid ventilation and reduce condensation.
 Most gear claims to "breathe," (supposedly lets vapor out while preventing liquid entering) but most people perspire more quickly than most fabrics can breathe.
 True Gortex seems to be the best at exhaling vapor while shedding water, though it is not real durable, and salt accumulation reduces performance.